lue-bird/elm-bounded-nat/contributing.md

         - run `elm-review` and `elm-test` before creating a PR
         - you don't need to `elm-verify-examples`

-If you have questions, don't hesitate to ask (e.g. start a discussion in github)!
+If you have questions, don't hesitate to ask (e.g. in slack (@lue lue.the.bird@gmail.com) or by starting a discussion in github)!

 ## commits
 look like this